- There are hundreds of trillions of cells in your body.

 - They attached nucleotides to form two long spiral strands to create a double helix structure.
 If you consider the double helix structure a ladder, the phosphate and sugar molecules would be the sides, while the bases would be the rungs.

 - The nucleotide sequences that make up DNA are a “code” for the cell to make hundreds of different types of proteins; these proteins control and regulate cell growth, division, communication with other cells, and most other cellular functions.
-This process is called protein synthesis.All the All the cells in our bodies, except red blood cells, contain a copy of our DNA.
+This process is called protein synthesis.
+All the cells in our bodies, except red blood cells, contain a copy of our DNA.
 At conception, a person receives DNA from both the father and mother.
 We each have 23 pairs of chromosomes.
-One was received from each team’s father, and one was obtained from the mother.
+One was received from each team’s father, and the team’s was obtained from the mother.

 - DNA is the molecule that is the hereditary material in all living cells.
 They made genes of DNA, and so is the genome itself.
 A gene comprises enough DNA to code for one protein, and a genome is simply the total of an organism’s DNA.
-DNA has two types of digital information: the genes that encode proteins, the molecular machines of life, and the gene regulatory networks that specify the genes’ behavior.
-DNA is not like an A-C source but more like byte-compiled code for a virtual machine called the nucleus.
-Nearly half of the human genome comprises transposable elements or jumping DNA.
-Almost all cells carry around a complete copy (‘distribution’) of the genome; a system selects out the unneeded code on the way to its destination.
-Each DNA helix is redundant; you can see the genome as a twisted ladder whereby each spoke contains two bases—hence the word “base-pair.”
-The central dogma tells us that DNA is used to make RNA and that RNA is used to make proteins.
+DNorganism’s types of digital information: the genes that encode proteins, the molecular machines of life, and the gene regulatory networks that specify the genes’ behavior.
+DGENEST is not like an A-C source but more like byte-compiled code for a virtual machine called the nucleus.
+Nearly half of the human genome comprises transposable elements, or jumping DNA.
+Almost all cells carry around a complete copy (‘distribution’) of the genome; the system selects out the unneeded code on the way to its destination.
+Each DNA helix is redundant; you can see the genome as a twisted ladder whereby each spoke contains two bases—hence the word “base pair.
+“The central dogma” tells us that DNA is used to make RNA and that RNA is used to make proteins.

 - The Homeobox genes.
 Cells must be copied and assigned a purpose.
 ‘HOX’ genes only trigger things in other genes and do not materially build things themselves.

 - DNA is a vast network of information exchanges of coded information.
 Biology is the science of life.
 Living things reproduce.
 The parents pass the story down.
 The blueprint of life is coded in.
 The choices are always binary; they must be one or the other.
 The location of the information within the cell is the chromosomes.
 Chromosomes, like genes, only appear in pairs.
 Genetic information is discrete digital information.
 The cell’s three major information flow pathways are replication, transcription, and translation.
 These three components are the central dogma of molecular biology.
-All things are triune, with binary interactive.
+All things are triune, with binary interaction.

 - The information encoded in DNA flows into RNA via transcription and ultimately to proteins via translation.
 Note: The language of DNA is digital but not binary.
 However, it interacts with the triune in a binary way.
-Each digit can have four values instead of 2; a DNA codon has 64 values, compared to a binary byte with 256.
-A typical example of a DNA codon is ‘GCC,’ which encodes the amino acid Alanine.
+Each digit can have four values instead of two; a DNA codon has 64 values, compared to a binary byte with 256.
+A typical example of a DNA codon is ‘GCC,’ which encodes the amino acid alanine.
 Where binary encoding has 0 and 1 to work with (2, hence the binary), DNA has four positions: T, C, G, and A. However, they interact in binary with the triune host.

 - The event originator is on his way back.